 Further, the bill provides that a teacher employed under a continuing contract must complete annual collegial professional development, and the employing district must award credits toward renewal of a professional teaching certificate for a teacher who successfully completes the required professional development activities.
 Additionally, the bill amends certain requirements for retired educator teaching certificates.
 The bill provides that a retired educator certificate is a lifetime certificate that allows a retired South Carolina educator to be eligible to maintain certification for the purpose of returning to employment with a school district on a temporary or full-time basis.
-Once issued, a retired certificate may be maintained upon written request from a retired educator in good standing to the Department at the end of a five-year period.
+Once issued, a retired educator in good standing must provide written notification of their desire to continue an active certificate to SCDE at the end of every five-year period.

 Lastly, the bill repeals certain reporting requirements for high schools, IHLs, and the State Superintendent of Education.
 State high schools are no longer required to submit to the State Superintendent of Education a report detailing the number of high school graduates that entered the freshman class of an IHL, either in or out of the state, or a breakdown showing all courses passed and failed by those students.
 IHLs are no longer required to submit such information to the state high schools, and the State Superintendent of Education is no longer required to tabulate such reports and include them in the annual report to the General Assembly.